risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

 curl https://raw.githubusercontent.com/risingwavelabs/risingwave-operator/main/docs/manifests/<sub-directory> -o risingwave.yaml
 ```

-You can also create your own resoure file from scratch if you are familar with Kubernetes resource files.
+You can also create your own resource file from scratch if you are familiar with Kubernetes resource files.

-And then, apply the resource file by using the following command:
+Then, apply the resource file by using the following command:

  ```shell
 kubectl apply -f a.yaml      # relative path